‘The birth of your worst nightmare.’

 From a Whisper to a Scream, also known as The Offspring, is a 1987 American anthology horror film directed by Jeff Burr (Leatherface: The Texas Chainsaw Massacre III; Stepfather II; Pumpkinhead II) from a screenplay he co-wrote with C. Courtney Joyner (Prison; Puppet Master IIII) and Darin Scott (Tales from the Hood; Dark House).

-The film stars Vincent Price, Clu Gulager (The Initiation; Uninvited; Feast trilogy), Terry Kiser, Harry Caesar, Rosalind Cash (The Ωmega Man; Doctor Black, Mr. Hyde), Cameron Mitchell, Susan Tyrrell (Butcher, Baker, Nighmare Maker), Martine Beswick, Lawrence Tierney.
+The movie stars Vincent Price, Clu Gulager (The Initiation; Uninvited; Feast trilogy), Terry Kiser, Harry Caesar, Rosalind Cash (The Ωmega Man; Doctor Black, Mr. Hyde), Cameron Mitchell, Susan Tyrrell (Butcher, Baker, Nightmare Maker), Martine Beswick, Lawrence Tierney.
 The special makeup effects were created by Tom Burman (Cat People).